truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 For environments requiring specific configurations, such as non-AD environments or those using LDAP, ensure that your admin user is properly set up to manage all aspects of the system.

 ### Creating an Administrator Account at First Log in
-If you selected the SCALE installation option **2.
+If you selected the installation option **2.
 Configure using Web UI**, the sign-in screen shows two authentication methods.
 One allows you to log in as root or you can create the administration account.

-{{< trueimage src="/images/SCALE/Login/FirstTimeLoginInstallOpt3SCALE.png" alt="SCALE Login Set Up Authentication Method" id="SCALE Login Set Up Authentication Method" >}}
+{{< trueimage src="/images/SCALE/Login/FirstTimeLoginInstallOpt3SCALE.png" alt="TrueNAS Login Set Up Authentication Method" id="TrueNAS Login Set Up Authentication Method" >}}

 Select either the **Administrative user** or **Root user (not recommended)** option, then enter the password to use with that user.